ICC lawyer meeting Gaddafi son detained in Libya

 "She is not in jail.
 She is being detained in a guesthouse, her colleagues are with her," he told Reuters.
 Asked whether she would be released soon, Jehani said: "I hope today."

+The ICC has previously expressed concern at the conditions under which Saif al-Islam is being held in Libya.
+Human rights groups have also questioned whether Libya's justice system can meet the standards of international law.

-Attiri said the ICC team had asked to meet alone with Saif al-Islam but the request had been declined.
-He said the Zintanis had been in touch with the prosecutor general about this.
+Atiri said the ICC team had asked to meet alone with Saif al-Islam but the request had been declined.

 "That is when we found out the lawyer had a letter written in English that they wanted him to sign admitting that there is no law in Libya and asking to be transferred to the ICC.
 When we searched the woman we found she had a letter from Mohammed Ismail for Saif and another one written back to Ismail."

-Without giving details, Jehani said a pen with a camera as well as a watch with a recorder were found during the search.
+Jehani said a pen with a camera and a watch with a recorder were found during the search.

-Milad Abdel Nabi, the prosecutor-general lawyer in charge of the Saif al-Islam file, said investigations were continuing.
+Milad Abdel Nabi, Libya's prosecutor-general in charge of the Saif al-Islam file, said investigations were continuing.

 "The case is a homeland security issue ...
 The lawyer should have presented the material to the prosecutor-general's office before taking it into the suspect," he said.